 Texas Criminal Records, Warrants & Expunctions

-A Texas criminal record may include more than just convictions.
-It can contain:
+A criminal record in Texas may include more than just convictions.
+It can show:

 • Pending criminal cases